I am Associate Professor of Microbial Ecology at the University of Derby where my duties include teaching and research.

 - Bio-innovation (Module Leader)

-To contact me, please use the various social profile links provided on this site, or click here to send an email through a web form.
+To contact me, please use the various social profile links provided on this site.